sacha-l/polkadot-nfts-learning-hub/docs/guides/bitflags.md

 Item settings are defined by 3-bit values for:

-1. Transferability (in the sense of freezing or unfreezing which could be changed by admin)
+1. Making attributes editable (this cannot be changed once set)
 2. Making metadata editable (this cannot be changed once set)
-3. Making attributes editable (this cannot be changed once set)
+3. Transferability (in the sense of freezing or unfreezing which could be changed by admin)

-This is also the order of which bits each configuration corresponds to from right to left.
+This is also the order of which bits each configuration corresponds to from left to right.

 For example, to lock the metadata of an item the item setting would be the integer `2` or `010` in binary.